LiskArchive/lips/proposals/lip-introduce_validators_module.md

 The validators module store maintains an account for each validator registered in the chain.
 In particular, it stores the [BLS key](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0038.md) associated with the validator, used to sign commits.
 BLS keys have to be unique across the chain, i.e. two validators are not allowed to register the same BLS key.
 To easily check whether a BLS key has been previously registered, we use a _registered BLS keys substore_, to store all the registered validator BLS keys.
 Store keys are set to the BLS key and the corresponding store value to the address of the validator that registered the key.
 This allows to check for the existence of a certain BLS key in constant time.

+### Block Slots

+In the Lisk protocol, time is divided into intervals of fixed length.
+These intervals are called a _block slots_ and at most one block can be added to the blockchain during each slot.
+The length of a block slot is a constant called _block time_.
+The validator module provides the functions to convert timestamp to block slots and viceversa.
+Furthermore, it maintains the _generator list_, an array of addresses corresponding to the accounts that are eligible to generate a block in the current round.
+Each entry of the generator list corresponds to a block slot.

 ## Specification